-And here’s one more idea: If you want boys and parents to pay attention to the people on stage, include a bingo card that lists words and phrases they’re likely to hear during the program: “day camp,” “Mr. Ramos,” “Arrow of Light,” “popcorn,” etc. After the program ends, give candy or small prizes to any boys with completed bingo cards.
+And here’s one more idea: If you want Scouts and parents to pay attention to the people on stage, include a bingo card that lists words and phrases they’re likely to hear during the program: “day camp,” “Mr. Ramos,” “Arrow of Light,” “popcorn,” etc. After the program ends, give candy or small prizes to any Scouts with completed bingo cards.

 Get With the Program — or Not